nguyenthanhhy0108/Web-Personal-Project-BE/README.md

 - **Kafka**: Distributed streaming platform for building real-time data pipelines and applications.
 - **Keycloak**: Identity and access management solution for secure authentication.
 - **Resilience4J Circuit Breaker**: Implements circuit breaker patterns for resilient microservices.

+## Data

+The vehicle data in this application is sourced from various websites and summarized into two CSV files:

+- `/data/translated_data.csv`
+- `/data/translated_porsche.csv`

+Additionally, we provide a **Jupyter Notebook** for inserting these CSV files:

+- `/data/initial_data.ipynb`

+This notebook serves as a sample code; feel free to expand upon it and customize it to suit your needs!
 ## Author

 ### Recommendation